GOP risks fallout from Justice Department move on health law

 America’s Health Insurance Plans, the main industry trade group, bemoaned the Justice Department’s stance, saying it could upset a market that is becoming “more steady” for most consumers.

 “Zeroing out the individual mandate penalty should not result in striking important consumer protections,” the group said.
-It will “cause rates to go even higher for older Americans and sicker patients.”
+It will lead to “renewed uncertainty in the individual market” and a “patchwork of requirements in the states” and make it more challenging to offer coverage next year.

 The lawsuit, filed in February by Texas and other GOP-led states, is in many ways a replay of the politically divided litigation that ended with the Supreme Court upholding the health care overhaul in 2012.
 In this case, California is leading a group of Democrat-led states in defending the law.